MikeGitCode/JSM-SDP-Integration/README.md

 The server.js file is what does most of the heavy lifting and uses the .env file to store organisation-specific or secret variables that are best not shared.

-The only things you need to change in the server.js file are any of the field mapping that does not match your field values, and if you wish to use other custom fields you can copy what is done with the current custom fields in the file.
+The only things you need to change in the server.js file are any of the field mapping that do not match your field values, and if you wish to use other custom fields you can copy what is done with the current custom fields in the file.

 All custom fields will be able to use the getFieldOptionId function, so you can run any custom field you have through that.
 Then add your own mapping function by copying one of the current ones and changing the values to suit yours.

 The most important part is creating the .env file and storing the required variables as shown below.
-The file should just be called ".env" and should be stored in the same place as the .js and .html files.
+The file should just be called ".env" and should be stored in the same place as the other files.

 ## **.env Format:**
 _The name for the .env file should just be .env.
 If this is not the case then the other files will not have the necessary information_